 APIs and code can be reused on many different projects.
 Under the API-first approach, if a development team wants to build a new application, they don’t have to start from scratch, saving time and money.
 API-first design also allows most problems to be solved before any code is even written, which helps prevent problems when it is time to integrate APIs with applications.

 Much of the process of building APIs can be automated using tools to import API definition files.
 We start by generating the core types, definitions, and schemas; with those files, API tools such as API documentation, software development kits (SDKs), and mock APIs can be auto-generated.
 Automation significantly speeds up the development of APIs and applications.

 API-first also makes it possible to add new services and technologies to applications without having to re-architect the entire system.
 Zonos must ship features to production quickly to remain competitive in the ever-changing cross-border SaaS market.
 It is easier to eliminate technical debt in the underlying code than to migrate customers away from a poorly designed API.

 API consumers are most often developers, and developer experience (DX) can make or break the success of an API.
 The API-first approach ensures that the developer experience is positive because a well-designed, well-documented, consistent API is easier to learn and reuse.
-This also increases the speed to implementation.
+This also increases the speed of implementation.
 These benefits are all inter-connected!